HST Special Initiatives

 Proposers must check the UV Initiative box in APT to identify whether their proposal qualifies for the benefit based on the above criteria.

 Ultraviolet Archival Proposals

 The UV Initiative also extends to Archival Proposals in the Legacy AR category.
 STScI will ask the review panels and the TAC to give particular consideration to UV-specific archival proposals in the review process, provided they lead to UV high level data products and tools for the Hubble archive, and enable broader use of those datasets by the community, or (in the case of Theory Proposals) provide new models or theories to aid in the interpretation of UV HST data.

 For Archival Programs that propose the joint analysis of UV and optical/IR datasets, the UV datasets must be essential to the scientific investigation for the UV Initiative benefit to apply.
 In this case, the proposers should carefully justify the importance of the UV component of their program in the Special Requirements section of the proposal.

 AR proposers should check the "UV Initiative" box in APT to identify their proposal as eligible for the benefit.

 Fundamental Physics with HST

-Over the past quarter century Hubble has played a crucial role in probing parameters relevant to fundamental physics and cosmology.
+Over the past decades, Hubble has played a crucial role in probing parameters relevant to fundamental physics and cosmology.
 Given that heritage, the STScI Director constituted a working group to explore the intersection between Hubble’s capabilities and the scientific priorities in fundamental physics research and to provide advice on future strategies for implementing appropriate observing programs with HST.
 The working group’s report highlights a number of areas where they believe HST can make significant contributions in the near future.